 Thorn Beta 5

-This is an older version of my 1996 Beta 5.
-It was given to me on the same date as the Z5698U - Wednesday, 14th May 2003.
-Differences in this lantern include a shorter gear tray, a squarer canopy and a springy lamp support, but the bowl is identical to the new version in every way.
-This style of Beta 5 was used all over the city - they started appearing in the early 1980s to replace Group 'B' mercury lanterns.
+This Beta 5 was entered the Collection on the same date as the Z5698U - Wednesday, 14th May 2003.
+It was used somewhere within Derby, although its original location is unknown, as this style of Beta 5 was used all over the City - they started appearing in the early 1980s to replace Group 'B' mercury lanterns; indeed, the capacitor in this example carries August 1983 as a manufacturing date.

 Thorn Beta 5s in the Collection